adamconnelly/Thrift.Net/README.md

 - Did x because of y.
 - Did z because of a.

+Fixes #123
 ```

+All commit messages must have a valid subject line and reference an issue.
+The
+body of the commit message is optional.

 ### Running Apache Thrift Compiler via Docker